nudibranchrecords/hedron/readme.md

 $ yarn start
 ```

-`yarn start` opens the app in dev mode, you may want to close the dev tools on the right hand side of the window.
+`yarn start` opens the app in dev mode, you'll probably want to close the dev tools on the right hand side of the window.

 Run `yarn dist` to package up the app for best performance and no dev tools.
+Once the build is complete, you'll find the app inside `/dist`.

 ### Load trippy example project